 Despite these benefits, it’s important to use caution when exercising with COPD.
 Increasing your level of physical activity can trigger symptoms like shortness of breath.
-Talk to your doctor before you begin an exercise program.
-They can help you determine:
+Talk to your doctor before you begin any exercise program.
+Your doctor can help you determine:

 When exercising with COPD, it’s important not to overdo it.
 Increase the amount of time you exercise very gradually.
-As a precursor to an exercise program, the National Emphysema Foundation (NEF) recommends practicing simply coordinating your breathing with daily activities.
+As a precursor to an exercise program, practice coordinating your breathing with daily activities.
 This can help strengthen postural muscles used for standing, sitting, and walking.
 From this base, you can begin to incorporate cardiovascular exercise into your routine.

-While physical activity is an important part of managing your COPD, The Cleveland Clinic recommends taking the following precautions to ensure safe exercise:
+Physical activity is an important part of managing your COPD, but you should take the following precautions to ensure safe exercise: